 The interviewing staff was paid by the hour, not by the number of interviews completed.
 This method of payment was used to ensure the high quality of the data collected by our staff.
 The progress and productivity level of each interviewer, however, was monitored to detect problems in the method of interviewing.
 Various rates were calculated to reflect the completion rate per hour, the total number of attempts per hour, a refusal rate, etc., to monitor the progress of each interviewer compared to the entire group of interviewers.
-Individual attention was given if an interviewer's rates stray from the overall mean.
+Individual attention was given if an interviewer's rates strayed from the overall mean.

-Due to the transitory nature of young adult populations and because the information provided by the school districts was at least one year old, approximately 788 of the cases in the sample required the BOSR to locate more current contact information for respondents.
+Due to the transitory nature of young adult populations and because the information provided by the school districts was at least one year old, approximately 788 of the cases in the sample required BOSR to locate more current contact information for respondents.
 Due to the high volume of cases that required some form of tracking, a thorough tracking procedure was established to ensure consistent efforts were made to locate as many respondents in the sample as possible.
 First, interviewers were instructed to ask for a more current telephone number for the student during the initial contact with the household through the main telephone number provided.
 If a new telephone number was obtained by the interviewer at this time, the interviewer entered the new phone number into an electronic tracking log.
-BOSR project staff used the tracking log information to enter the updated telephone number in the respondent database.
-If the interviewer was unable to obtain a new telephone number for a respondent, BOSR project staff examined the additional information provided by the school districts.
-If this information.
+BOSR project staff used the tracking log information to enter the updated telephone number in the respondent, BOSR project staff examined the additional information provided by the school districts.
+If this information contained additional contact information for the respondent, the record was updated with that information.
 This step was repeated as needed using the supplemental telephone numbers supplied by the school districts.

 If after all of these procedures the respondent or a proxy was not located, the record was coded as a "Not Trackable" disposition, indicating that we were unable to locate the respondent or a proxy to complete the interview.
-By the end of survey administration, 489 of the 864 tracked cases were deemed "Not Trackable".
+By the end of survey administration, 502 of the 788 tracked cases were deemed "Not Trackable."

-Data collection concluded on October 22, 2017, for both the mail and phone modes.
+Data collection concluded on November 12, 2018, for both the mail and phone modes.